W. Kent Anger

 Dr. Kent Anger has a faculty appointment in the OHSU-PSU School of Public Health as a Professor in the Environmental Systems & Human Health program.

-Dr. Berney has an affiliate appointment in the OHSU-PSU School of Public Health as an Affiliate Assistant Professor in the Environmental Systems & Human Health master’s program.
+Dr. Berney has an affiliate appointment in the OHSU-PSU School of Public Health as a Community Based Assistant Professor in the Environmental Systems & Human Health master’s program.
 In this role, Professor Berney’s work includes teaching courses and mentoring or advising students.

 As a board certified preventive medicine physician, Dr. Berney utilizes preventive services and population-based methods to benefit patients.…

 Kathleen F. Carlson is an associate professor at the School of Public Health, and a core investigator with the Health Services Research Center of Excellence at the VA Portland Health Care System.

 Her research examines the spectrum of injury prevention and control, from the epidemiology of intentional and unintentional injuries to the rehabilitation of patient populations with traumatic brain injury (TBI).…

 Dr. Leslie Hammer has a secondary faculty appointment in the OHSU-PSU School of Public Health as a Professor in the Environmental Systems & Human Health program.
 In this role her work includes mentoring students and collaborating on research with primary faculty.

 In addition to her work in the OHSU-PSU School of Public Health (SPH), Dr. Hammer is the Director of the Occupational Health Psychology graduate training program at Portland State University that is funded through a training program grant from NIOSH; and an Associate Director of the NIOSH-funded Oregon Healthy Workforce Center (OHWC), one of six centers of excellence in Total Worker Health®.…